mharrah/Spdx3/README.md

 Agent --|> Element : "is"
 Person --|> Agent : "is"
 Organization --|> Agent : "is"
-LifeScopedRelationship --|> Relationship : "is"
+SoftwareAgent --|> Agent : "is"
 Relationship --|> Element : "is"
 Relationship --o Element : "to"
 Relationship -- Element : "from"
-SoftwareAgent --|> Agent : "is"
-Sbom --|> Bom : "is"
+LifeScopedRelationship --|> Relationship : "is"

 namespace Software {